Car Accident Attorney Portland, Oregon

 Our Experienced Portland Auto Accident Lawyers Can Maximize Claim Results

-Our auto accident attorneys will pursue all the necessary evidence to seek a fair and full recovery for each of our clients.
+Our auto accident attorneys will pursue all the necessary evidence to seek a fair and complete recovery for clients.
 The heart of our success lies in our auto accident experience.
-We have developed a pattern and practice of litigation to maximize the likelihood of you getting fast, fair and complete compensation for your injuries.
+We have developed a pattern and practice of litigation to maximize the likelihood of you getting fast, fair, and complete compensation for your injuries since we opened our doors in 1984.

 All traffic collisions can lead to financial burdens for the victims.
-Immediate and ongoing medical costs and the loss of income as a result of time off work, or the inability to run your business, can significantly impact your livelihood.
+Immediate and ongoing medical costs and the loss of income due to time off work or the inability to run your business can significantly impact your livelihood.
 If your injuries require extended care, the long-term costs and lack of income can quickly become overwhelming.

 Car crash victims are entitled to claim damages from the person responsible for their accident when that person can be positively identified as at fault.
 Our Portland car accident attorneys have had years of experience assessing and pursuing these cases and will leave no stone unturned.